corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

             // Retrieve the list of identities with which we COULD have shared transaction data val businessNetworkMembers: List<Party> = getMembers()

-            // Check that the counterparty is part of the business network if (!businessNetworkMembers.contains(session.counterparty)) {
+            // Check that the counterparty is part of the Business Network if (!businessNetworkMembers.contains(session.counterparty)) {
-                throw ManualRecoveryException("Only parties in this business network are eligible for recovery.")
+                throw ManualRecoveryException("Only parties in this Business Network are eligible for recovery.")
             }

             // Kick off the responding flow to continue to reconcile with the initiating part